-- •Your doctor will ask for a copayment for the office or urgent care center visit and additional copayments for each x-ray that is performed while you are there. - •Your hospital may ask for separate cost-sharing for certain outpatient hospital medical services for example but not limited to; radiological tests or Medicare Part B drugs administered while you are there. - •Your pharmacist will ask for a separate copayment for each prescription he or she fills. - •The specific cost-sharing that will apply depends on which services you receive.
+- •Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - •Your hospital will ask for separate cost-sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - •Your pharmacist will ask for a separate copayment for each prescription he or she fills. - •The specific cost-sharing that will apply depends on which services you receive.
 The Medical benefits chart below lists the cost-sharing that applies for each specific service.

-Abdominal aortic aneurysm screening

-A one-time (once per lifetime) screening ultrasound for people at risk.
+Abdominal aortic aneurysm screening A one-time (once per lifetime) screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+20% coinsurance for members eligible for this preventive screening.

-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain You will pay the cost-sharing that applies to primary care Covered services include: services or specialist physician Up to 12 visits in 90 days performed by, or under the services (as described under supervision of a physician (or other medical provider as "Physician/practitioner services, described below) are covered for Medicare beneficiaries including doctor's office visits") under the following circumstances: depending on if you receive For the purpose of this benefit, chronic low back pain is services from a primary care defined as: physician or specialist. †† Lasting 12 weeks or longer; •nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days performed by, or under the supervision of a physician (or other medical provider as described below) are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: •Lasting 12 weeks or longer; •nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); \$0 copayment with a PCP or \$10 copayment with a specialist ^{††} You pay these amounts until you reach the outof-pocket maximum.
+20% coinsurance with a PCP or 20% coinsurance with a specialist not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Generally, Medicare-covered acupuncture services are not covered when provided by an acupuncturist or chiropractor.
+Provider Requirements:

-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Benefit is not covered when solely provided by an independent acupuncturist.
+Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS as required by Medicare.
+Acupuncture services performed by providers that do not meet CMS acupuncture provider requirements are